by

 "I

-a brand new bike for a Pro rider a few hours before the cutoff time
+over a brand new bike for a Pro rider a few hours before the cutoff

-for checking in your bike to the transition area.
-He said it worked
+time for checking in your bike to the transition area.
+He said it

-fine but had a strange creak when applying real pressure to the chain,
+worked fine but had a strange creak when applying real pressure

-as in climbing.
-After checking everything and replacing most of the
+to the chain, as in climbing.
+After checking everything and replacing

-components, we were still stumped.
-The last thing to replace was a brand
+most of the components, we were still stumped.
+The last thing to replace

-new, well lubed Shimano chain.
+was a brand new, well lubed Shimano chain.
 But the chain seemed fine.
-Solution:

 With

-I've since seen that on only one other bike with a new Shimano chain.
+away!
+I've since seen that on only one other bike with a new Shimano

 Another one is what I call "Campy cassette creak."

-it was the frame making the noise.
-They had even switched rear wheels
+certain it was the frame making the noise.
+They had even switched

-to another Campy wheel and still the noise was there.
-I couldn't find
+rear wheels to another Campy wheel and still the noise was there.

-anything wrong with the frame so I switched the wheel with a Shimano
+I couldn't find anything wrong with the frame so I switched the wheel

 Certain